 The Elbrus Region (Prielbrusie) is the name often given to a section of the Caucasus extending from the western foothills of Mount Elbrus to the Chegem valley in the east.
 It includes the highest massif of the Caucasus Range - Elbrus (5642m) - and those parts of the Main (Glavnyi) Caucasus watershed and side ridges that form the upper Baksan river catchment area.
 The watershed marks the border between Europe and Asia; also the national border between the Kabardino-Balkarian Republic (part of the Russian Federation) to the north, and Georgia to the south.

-Mount Elbrus - Two Weeks
+Mount Elbrus - 13 days

 The summit of Elbrus can be seen for miles around from different parts of the Caucasus region.
 Both East (5621m) and West (5642m) summits are permanently covered with snow.

 This 10 days trip provides an optimal acclimatisation programme before you climb Mt Elbrus.
 Comparing to our 8 days itinerary the trip has two more days for gradual and softer acclimatisation but is shorter than our 13 days trip which might be too long for busy people.

 The mountains on the Caucasus are higher and more extensive than the Alps.
 More stable and colder weather guarantees excellent skiing.

 Mount Elbrus Circuit